 - Partner Conference.
-The channel is filled with salespeople that love recognition, need to be trained and like feeling like part of a bigger team–so we usually set up an annual partner conference.
+The channel is filled with salespeople who love recognition, need to be trained, and like feeling like part of a bigger team–so we usually set up an annual partner conference.
 The first one is typically a ½ day webinar, but can later expand to an on-site multi-day event—but this is further along when the channel has been developed.

 - Certification.
 We provide a complete certification to train all existing and new team members on how to run a channel.
 Prices and availability are listed on the Website.

 All of these steps are typically outlined in excruciating detail within the Master Plan which is the first item completed at the start of the engagement—it shows ALL the steps and makes it very easy to see where we are in the process, easy for new team members to get up to speed and learn each of the steps.
 It is one of the most strategic and tactical documents you ever receive (the same plan format used to launch Netscape, American Online, division at GE, Motorola, and other top-selling products).
 All part of the channel consulting process.